 The Emotiva Airmotiv T1 are impressive floor standing speakers.
 They produced an open and natural sound in our movie and music listening tests, and their innovative, compact cabinet design makes them a good fit for any size theater room.
 The Q Acoustics 3050 slightly outperformed the T1 speakers, but they impressed us during our movie listening tests.
+Of course, they can't match any of the top of the range soundbars.

 Based on manufacturer specifications, the Emotiva towers have the narrowest frequency response range of any speakers we tested.
 The company claims the speakers produce frequencies as low as 37 Hz and as high as 28 kHz.
 Normally, a narrow frequency response has a negative effect on sound quality; however, the T1 speakers showed no signs of frequency discrepancy in either of our tests.
 That is an indication of their quality design and the efficiency of their housing.